 The Piece Hall in Halifax is a must-visit this summer.
 The Grade I listed building is a stunning architectural wonder and a former cloth hall dating back to 1779, with the iconic courtyard at its centre.
 Its £19 million restoration has given it new life and there’s so much going on that you can spend all day exploring its shops, galleries and eateries.

 Take a tour of the site with one of their heritage guides, which will see you learning about its history and local importance, before popping into The Yorkshire Gallery, a new exhibition and art space.
 Want to pick up a few gems?
 Explore the array of independent shops, covering everything from vintage fashion to records, jewellery and homeware.
 After you’ve shopped, get a bite to eat at The Deli Cafe or the Elder Restaurant, or toast your day before your trip home with a drink at Gin Lane.
-Oh, and don’t miss Chow Down, the new street food market coming to Piece Hall this summer.
+Oh, and don’t miss Chow Down, the ever-popular street food market at Piece Hall this summer.

 A cathedral, a few drinks and a day at the races